Vihaan3/knowledge-garden/content/Life Stuff/Projects.md

 - Taking Andrej Karpathy's neural nets course and learning about transformers
 - (Hopefully) getting to USACO plat
 - Learning about [Game Theory](https://oyc.yale.edu/economics/econ-159) with a friend
+- Building (hopefully) the best high school hackathon in NY
 - Getting the top three from [[Soon Blog Posts]] onto my Substack in the next 3 weeks
 - Getting my ideas on [[Social Infrastructure for Sparkly People|social infrastructure]] to hit the real world (report coming July 2025)
 - Trying to become a guitar solo god